Code-Institute-Submissions/clicksnap/README.md

 - Banner - Size reduced to fit better on mobile screens.
 - Logo - Reduce font size, collapse text so ‘ClickSnap’ now sits on top of “Photography’ for a more refined look.
 - Navigation Tab Menu - Changes to the mobile navigation button.
+- Social Media Links - Increased spacing for ease of navigation.

 - __Home Page:__
 - Price List - Cards stack into three rows.